 - Activate the SONCAP Certificate as described in my earlier article for SON in the above link.

-- Best to contract a documentation specialist like Vagmon Integrated Services.
+- Best to contract a documentation specialist like Vagmon e-Grup & Logistics Ltd.

 - Pro forma invoice; We help importers in designing Customs acceptable format.

 - Marine insurance or Insurance Certificate.
 This is to be purchased by you from an insurance company.
-Vagmon Integrated Services have best Insurance companies that serve best premium rates.
+We have best Insurance companies that serve best premium rates.

 - Form M to be obtained by you from Nigerian Customs via your bank.
-Suggest you use a documentation specialist.
+We suggest you use a documentation specialist.